ivanvanderbyl/flood-simple-form/README.md

 # flood-simple-form

 The DDAU (Data Down, Actions Up) form builder we use at [Flood IO](https://flood.io).
-It's based on a lot of great work by others in the Ember community, but we felt we wanted to build something more flexible slightly less opinionated about how we persist our data.
+It's based on a lot of great work by others in the Ember community, but we felt we needed something more flexible and slightly less opinionated about how data is persisted.

-The basic design behind this is that it shouldn't make any assumptions about your model or validations, and changes should be buffered until your form data is valid.
-This is achieved using `ember-buffered-proxy`.
+The basic principle behind this is to borrow a similar syntax to Simple Form from the Rails world, and apply an intermediate change layer using [`ember-changeset`](https://github.com/DockYard/ember-changeset).

 The inputs themselves are all DD,AU.
-When a change occurs it fires an action which propagates that change up to the form component, which buffers the changes internall, but also exposes them through a special validation hook, so that you can check the validity of the model using whichever validation addon you prefer.
+When a change occurs it fires an action which propagates that change up to the form component, where the value is assigned to the `changeset`, which also fires the validations so you get realtime feedback as fields change.

+When the form is submitted, you can choose how you persist the changeset, but typically you would just call `changeset.save()`.

 [![Build Status](https://travis-ci.org/ivanvanderbyl/flood-simple-form.svg?branch=master)](https://travis-ci.org/ivanvanderbyl/flood-simple-form)